Xion/gisht.py/README.rst

 Notes
 ~~~~~

-Right now, this project is in very early stages.
+Right now, this project is in early stages.
 If you want to help,
 look for all the numerous ``TODO``\ s scattered about and try bringing their number down :)

 This should get you started on the development::